hanseartic/neurio-2-mqtt/DOCKER.md

 The bridge provides two REST endpoints:

 - `localhost:8080/discovery` listing of all discovery topics
+- `localhost:8080/healthcheck` healthcheck endpoint returning 200 when the last
+  reading is not older than configured update interval; this is also checked by docker for healthyness probes
 - `localhost:8080/readings` current sample from all configured sensors

 ---